Riminder/docs-api/hr-json/job-objects/section-object.md

-# Section object

 ## Section

-All job's section can be structured and presented as a Section object.
+A job's section can be presented as one structured object.

 ## The Section Object